DrChrisHax/Encrypto/README.md

 - `main.cpp`: Handles user interaction and file operations.
 Reads the key and text files, and calls the encryption or decryption functions.
 - `encrypto.cpp`: Contains the core encryption and decryption logic.
 - `encrypto.hpp`: Header file declaring functions used in `encrypto.cpp`.
 - `Makefile`: Contains commands to compile, clean, and run the project.
+There is also a test command to verify functionality.

 ## Getting Started